Introduction to multi-tenant Azure Active Directory (Azure AD) applications

 So is there a no-code way to accomplish this using only configuration?
 The answer is YES.

-How to achieve tenant restriction using Datawiza Access Broker
+How to achieve tenant restriction using Datawiza Access Proxy

-The Datawiza Access Broker (DAB) provides access control based on user attributes, and you can use this ability to place restrictions on access.
+The Datawiza Access Proxy provides access control based on user attributes, and you can use this ability to place restrictions on access.
 You can configure this easily in the Datawiza Cloud Management Console (DCMC).

 What’s more, if you are not familiar with Azure AD configuration, Datawiza provides a one-click integration that can create a multi-tenant application easily.
 This integration guide will create an application in DCMC as well.